fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ### 1.4. `declearn`'s `Regularizers`

-`declearn`'s `Regularizers` are objects that enable the use of `Regularizer`, which add a additional term to the loss function one wants to Optimize through the use of optimizer.
+`declearn`'s `Regularizers` are objects that enable the use of `Regularizer`, which add an additional term to the loss function one wants to Optimize through the use of optimizer.
 It mainly helps to get a more generalizable model, and prevents overfitting.

 The optimization equation yields to: